w3bcooki3/osintvault/README.md

 * **Expanding Default Content:** Adding a wider range of pre-populated tools, more detailed case studies, and extensive OSINT handbook documentation.
 * **Refining Existing Features:** Continuous improvements to existing functionalities based on user feedback and best practices.
+* **Browser Extension Integration:** Development of a browser extension to facilitate easier information collection directly from web pages into a temporary "collection vault," with export and organized import into your main OSINTVault application.

 ---